manateelazycat/nox/README.md

 customization group (`M-x customize-group`) there is more documentation on what these do.

+- `nox-doc-tooltip-font`: The font family and font size for documentation tooltip.

+- `nox-doc-tooltip-border-width`: The border width of documentation tooltip.

+- `nox-doc-tooltip-timeout`: The timeout of documentation tooltip show time, default is 30 seconds, tooltip will hide after you change cursor point.

+- `nox-doc-tooltip-name`: The name of documentation tooltip.

+- `nox-candidate-annotation-limit`: The width limit of candidate annotation.

 - `nox-autoreconnect`: Control ability to reconnect automatically to the LSP server;